Alkistis/starter-hugo-research-group/content/post/constraints-on-dark-energy-with-the-eftoflss-with-boss-and-informative-priors/index.md

 ---
-title: "Constraints on dark energy with the EFTofLSS with BOSS and informative priors "
+title: Constraints on dark energy with the EFTofLSS with BOSS, and a note on informative priors
 subtitle: "https://arxiv.org/abs/2207.14784 "
 date: 2022-08-06T08:21:14.189Z
 draft: false